Taraji P. Henson, Chris Paul named to Black colleges board - NewsBreak

 Taraji P. Henson, Chris Paul named to Black colleges board

-WASHINGTON (AP) — President Joe Biden is naming actor Taraji P. Henson and the NBA’s Chris Paul to a presidential advisory board on historically Black colleges and universities.
+President Joe Biden is naming actor Taraji P. Henson and the NBA 's Chris Paul to a presidential advisory board on historically Black colleges and universities.

 They are among nine men and nine women Biden is appointing to the President's Board of Advisors on Historically Black Colleges and Universities, the White House announced Thursday.